mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 This sample uses private endpoints for Azure Storage and CosmosDB.
 As such, private DNS zones are needed for each Azure storage service, as well as the Sql API for CosmosDB.
 Meaning, five DNS zones are needed to support this sample:

-- `privatelink.queue.core.windows.net`
+1. `privatelink.queue.core.windows.net`
-- `privatelink.blob.core.windows.net`
+2. `privatelink.blob.core.windows.net`
-- `privatelink.table.core.windows.net`
+3. `privatelink.table.core.windows.net`
-- `privatelink.file.core.windows.net`
+4. `privatelink.file.core.windows.net`
-- `privatelink.documents.azure.com`
+5. `privatelink.documents.azure.com`

-I used the recommended zone names as specified at [https://docs.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration](https://docs.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration)
+When creating the zones, I use [recommended zone names](https://docs.microsoft.com/azure/private-link/private-endpoint-dns#azure-services-dns-zone-configuration).

 ### Setting it up